-Porbeagle shark POS
+Porbeagle shark P05

 - Smooth, scalloped and great

 hammerhead sharks HHS

-Shortfin make shark MΔK
+Shortfin mako shark MAK

 Porbeagle, hammerhead, and more recently mako sharks have been listed in Appendix II of the Convention on International Trade in Endangered Species.
 Any landings from the high seas now require a "CITES introduction from the sea" permit before bringing any sharks into NZ fisheries waters.
 Exports of these sharks or their products now requires a "CITES export/re-export" permit.